-Together with Bat Conservation International and the city of San Antonio, The Nature Conservancy has secured a 1,521-acre property in Comal County that represents a trifecta of conservation success for the entire region.
+Together with Bat Conservation International and the City of San Antonio, TNC secured a 1,521-acre property in Comal County that represents a trifecta of conservation success for the entire region.

 The land is located roughly 30 miles northwest of San Antonio, adjacent to BCI’s Bracken Bat Cave.
 Bracken is the world’s largest bat colony, with millions of Mexican free-tailed bats roosting there each year between March and October.
 This land deal helps ensure this centuries-old wildlife habitat will continue to provide a safe home for one of the region’s most unique inhabitants.

-The purchase also creates new habitat for the federally endangered golden-cheeked warbler and expands the Conservancy’s work in protecting Texas’ most valuable resource: clean, fresh water.
+The purchase also creates new habitat for the federally endangered golden-cheeked warbler and expands TNC's work in protecting Texas’ most valuable resource: clean, fresh water.
 This acreage is located entirely within the Edwards Aquifer Recharge Zone, the most sensitive portion of the aquifer system.
 As one of the most prolific artesian aquifers in the world, the Edwards Aquifer provides drinking water for roughly two million central Texans, including the entire city of San Antonio.
-In the last decade, the Conservancy has helped protect 21 percent of recharge zone.
+In the last decade, the Conservancy has helped protect 21% of recharge zone.

-This property creates an important link between the Conservancy’s Cibolo Bluffs Preserve and the Bracken Bat Cave and creates an uninterrupted expanse of nearly 5,000 protected acres.
+This property creates an important link between TNC's Frank Klein Cibolo Bluffs Preserve and the Bracken Bat Cave—and ultimately, through land acquisitions and conservation easements, TNC and partners have helped protect over 5,000 acres of some of the most ecologically important land in the Hill Country along Cibolo Creek.
 It also offers an excellent example of at-scale conservation in Central Texas.

 Bracken Bat Facts

 - Bracken Bat Cave is home to the largest population of bats in the world.
 The colony is also one of the largest populations of mammals.